HishamKsa/github-slideshow/_posts/0000-01-02-HishamKsa.md

 layout: slide
 title: "Welcome to our USA !"
 ---
-USA is a great country.
+USA is a great country. amzing :tada:
 Use the left arrow to go back!